mathias82/log-doctor/README.md

 ## 📄 License

-MIT License — use it, extend it, improve it.
+Apache 2.0 License — use it, extend it, improve it.

 ---